 The Enhanced Adaptation for Smallholder Agriculture Programme

-- Creating additional impact and help leverage existing climate finance for small-scale agricultural producers.
+Leveraging existing climate finance for small-scale producers.

-- Reducing climate change threats to food security.
+Reducing climate threats to food security.